Teradata/python-driver/README.md

 A Python `None` value bound to a question-mark parameter marker is transmitted to the database as a `NULL` `VARCHAR` value.

+The database does not provide automatic or implicit conversion of a `NULL` `VARCHAR` value to a different destination data type.
+* For `NULL` column values in a batch, the driver will automatically convert the `NULL` values to match the data type of the non-`NULL` values in the same column.
+* For solitary `NULL` values, your application may need to explicitly specify the data type with the `teradata_parameter` escape function, in order to avoid database error 3532 for non-permitted data type conversion.

+Given a table with a destination column of `BYTE(4)`, the database would reject the following SQL with database error 3532 "Conversion between BYTE data and other types is illegal."

+    cur.execute("update mytable set bytecolumn = ?", [None]) # fails with database error 3532

+To avoid database error 3532 in this situation, your application must use the the `teradata_parameter` escape function to specify the data type for the question-mark parameter marker.

+    cur.execute("{fn teradata_parameter(1, BYTE(4))}update mytable set bytecolumn = ?", [None])

 <a name="CharacterExportWidth"></a>

 ### Character Export Width